 The Delta Reserve card has by far the stingiest lounge benefits of the three cards compared here.
 This is the only one of them that offers access instead of a full membership.

 You may only access Sky Clubs when you are traveling on a same-day ticket on a Delta operated or coded flight.
 There are no complimentary guest privileges.
-You may bring up to two guests and children under 21 years of age at a discounted rate of $29 per person.
+You may bring up to two guests and children under 21 years of age at a discounted rate of a valuable amount per person.
 Additional guests will cost the standard Sky Club rate, which varies.
 Lastly, lounge access is valid only at Sky Clubs; codeshare partners and SkyTeam alliance members are not included.

 AA Executive Card